‘Like we were lesser humans’: Gaza boys, men recall Israeli arrest, torture

 Deir el-Balah, Gaza Strip – Inside one of the rooms of Al-Aqsa Martyrs Hospital, Mahmoud Zindah stays close to his father, Nader, the horrors of the past week etched on both of their faces.
 Their eyes are wide, darting around.

-The 14-year-old and his father were among hundreds of Palestinians rounded up by Israeli forces in the Shujayea area, east of Gaza City, who endured five days of torture and degradation before they were released – without any explanation.
+The 14-year-old and his father were among hundreds of Palestinians rounded up on December 5 by Israeli forces in the Shujayea area, east of Gaza City, who endured five days of torture and degradation before they were released – without any explanation.

 Keep readinglist of 3 items